oceanprotocol-archive/OEPs/10/README.md

 ### Justified Purchase Receipt

-Once, the user has a resource consent, now he is able to get a justified purchase receipt.
+Once the user has a resource consent, the user is then able to get a Justified Purchase Receipt.
 This receipt includes:

     - Receipt ID: receipt number
     - From: consumer address hash